UserOlena/Learnify/README.md

 - SO THAT I can share my knowledge and skills with people who want to learn.

 ## Motivation-for-Development
-- Most learning platforms are affiliated with a formal institution, or are cumbersome to use YouTube videos are great, but hard to reference individual steps quickly
+- Most learning platforms are affiliated with a formal institution, or are cumbersome to use.
+YouTube videos are great, but hard to reference individual steps quickly
 - Wikihow has good text/image instructions but finding or referencing different steps in a long document can be tedious
 - Social:
     - Making and learning from friends